PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 quantized runner invocations.
 The focused plus architecture suite passed 252 tests and all 11 TensorFlow-import-blocked tests passed.
 No pull request was created, reopened, or updated.

+That nested boundary is now implemented in `passes/quantized_recovery_orchestration.py`.
+A frozen context carries ModelIR and layout state, and the phase module directly owns one stable safe-binary ID plus six stable quantized activation/binary IDs.
+The quantized sequence nests the safe-binary runner as its final immutable invocation.
+No lowerer-local callback is needed, and the phase module does not import the central lowerer.

+Both historical helper names, all outer call sites, exact arguments, runtime order, and invocation multiplicity remain unchanged.
+The lowerer helpers now capture only the explicit context and delegate to shared pre-execution ID- validated runners.
+Multiplicity-aware architecture accounting preserves three total safe-binary invocations and two quantized invocations across the nested boundary.

+Validation passed 8 focused orchestration tests, 248 architecture tests, the combined 703-test related safe-binary/quantized family, 32 central lowerer smoke tests, and all 11 TensorFlow-import-blocked optional-boundary tests.
+Stale logistic-gate and softmax canonicalization fixtures were updated to use their actual module owner and stable phase boundary.
+No public API, CLI, artifact, dependency, corpus policy, operation tier, pass order, or TensorFlow isolation behavior changed.
+PR #952 remains closed and no pull request was created, reopened, or updated.